NVIDIA-RTX/NVIGI-Plugins/docs/Plugins.md

 # NVIDIA In-Game Inference AI Plugins

+## Abstract

+This document explains the organization and setup process for the NVIGI AI plugins included in this release pack.
+After reading you should be able to:
+- Understand the organization of the files and directories that make up the plugins in this pack
+- Set up a development environment for building the included AI plugins from source (as part of learning the basics of how to use NVIGI)

+## Introduction

-In-Game Inferencing (NVIGI) is an open-sourced cross platform solution that simplifies integration of the latest NVIDIA and other provider's technologies into applications and games.
+In-Game Inferencing (NVIGI) is an open-sourced cross-platform solution that simplifies integration of the latest NVIDIA and other provider's technologies into applications and games.
 This framework allows developers to easily implement one single integration and enable multiple technologies supported by the hardware vendor or cloud provider.
 Supported technologies include AI inference but, due to the generic nature of the NVIGI SDK, can be expanded to graphics or any other field of interest.

 For high-level details of NVIGI, as well as links to the official downloads for the product, see [NVIDIA In-Game Inferencing](https://developer.nvidia.com/rtx/in-game-inferencing)